Lunges Calories Burned Calculator

 Lunges are an exceptional unilateral (one-sided) exercise that corrects muscle imbalances and builds significant lower body strength.
 By targeting the glutes, quadriceps, and hamstrings individually, lunges force the core to work overtime for stabilization, leading to a surprisingly high caloric demand.

 Our calculator leverages updated 2024 Metabolic Equivalent of Task (MET) indices.
 Lunge intensity ranges from MET 3.5 for bodyweight variations to MET 8.5 for heavy walking lunges.
-This places lunges on par with a vigorous low-impact aerobics session or high-speed walking.
+This places lunges on par with a vigorous low-impact aerobics session or high-speed walking [1].

 Added Weight

 Holding dumbbells or a barbell increases the gravitational resistance, forcing the muscles to work harder and burn more energy.
+Weighted lunges (MET 5.5+) significantly elevate the metabolic cost.

 Stride Length